zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

 * Zone: double-prefix-1.connectivity04.xa
   * 2 NS
   * IPv4 and IPv6.
-  * The two IPv4 addresses are announced from one large prefix that include both IP addresses.
+  * The two IPv4 addresses are announced from one large prefix that includes both IP addresses.
   * They are also each annouced from a more specific prefix only including that address.